LambdaHack/LambdaHack/README.md

 you are editing.
 Put big formatting changes in separate commits.

-Haddocks are provided for all module headers and for all functions and types from major modules, in particular the modules that are interfaces for a whole directory of modules.
+Haddocks are provided for all module headers and for all functions and types from major modules, in particular for the modules that are interfaces for a whole directory of modules.
 Apart of that, only very important functions and types are distinguished by having a haddock.
 If minor ones have comments, they should not be haddocks